CoursesCourses for the English Major

 Genre Studies, Interdisciplinary Studies, Critical Theory

-English 115A / Hoegberg
+English 115C/ Instructor: Hoegberg

-Speculative Worlds and the Unknown
+Speculative Fiction and the Other

 Science Fiction

-English 115E / Prucha
+English 115E / Instructor: Swanson

 Face Card: Beauty in Contemporary Media